 In order to grow these amazing little greens you will need a high quality seed.
 You want seeds that have a high germination rate as seeds that don’t germinate can lead to mold and nobody wants that.
 Start with just 3 different varieties of Microgreens and expand as you get more comfortable.
 To start on your trip of excellence I will suggest 3 seeds for you to give a try.
 Start with Radish (nearly any variety), Pea ( I recommend Speckled or similar) and Sunflower.
 Consider Sunflower your real introduction to the world of what it takes to do this as a business.
 They produce a high yield, are fairly easy to grow but you will find some potential problems.
 The number one issue being the seed hulls sticking to the little shoots, but this is just your first challenge and surely you are up to a little learning as you go activity right?
 I purchase all my seed from here TrueLeafMarket.com – Microgreens Seeds, Kits & Supplies I have always used this company and am very pleased with them.
 Purchase 5 pounds of pea seed $16 (Speckled Pea), 5 pounds of Sunflower seed $36 (Black Oil), and 1 pound of radish seed $10 (China Rose).
 Whatever you choose to do, buy at least $45 worth to get free shipping!

-Purchase two sets of shelves like this one that I use from Home Depot HDX shelves for $50 each.
+Purchase two sets of shelves like this one that I use from Home Depot HDX shelves for $50 each (Fair warning, the HDX shelves have had quality issues reported).
 If you would like to use an easy to clean rack, these are a great option from Amazon.
 Sandusky WS482486-C Heavy Duty Steel Adjustable Wire Shelving, 800 lbs Capacity, 48″ Width x 86″ Height x 24″ Depth, 4 Shelves, Chrome .
 These racks are very well built and easy to clean.
 The 24″ depth allows for plenty of room for 20″ deep trays.
 The 48″ width leaves plenty of room between 3 trays per shelf and perfectly fits 4′ lights.
 You can of course use any shelves, racks or benches you have available.
 You can even build your own.

 Often the most difficult decision for new growers are the lights they will use to create greatness.
 Microgreens can be grown under very weak lighting conditions, even simply by a window.
 But you, you’re not looking to simply grow mediocre little greens.
 You want to be sure the money you spend on seed translates to maximum yields.
 In order to achieve the very best Microgreen production, you may be surprised to find you don’t need the very best lights.
 To start out you will be using simple shop lights, T8 fluorescents with daylight bulbs at a color temperature of 6500K.
 These can be purchased at Home Depot or many other hardware stores.
 Here is a link to get you started on the road to glorious Microgreens, the fixtures T8 Shop Light Fixtures $18 each and the bulbs T8 48″ Bulbs $30 for 10 bulbs.
 I suggest getting 5 fixtures and one 10 pack of the bulbs.
 If you want to start right out with LED lights, these work great Active Grow LED T8 Replacement these do require bypassing the ballast.
 Lights can be left on for 24 hours a day or you can save some money and use a timer like this Digital Programmable Timer and run the lights for as little as 12 hours a day.